Johann Most: Political career

 As the 1860s drew to a close, Most was won over to the ideas of international socialism, an emerging political movement in Germany and Austria.
-Most saw in the doctrines of Karl Marx and Ferdinand Lassalle a blueprint for a new egalitarian society and became a fervid supporter of the Social Democracy, as the Marxist movement was known in the day.
+He saw in the doctrines of Karl Marx and Ferdinand Lassalle a blueprint for a new egalitarian society and became a fervid supporter of Social Democracy, as the Marxist movement was known in the day.

-Most engaged himself as editor of socialist newspapers in Chemnitz and Vienna, both suppressed by the authorities, and of the Berliner Freie Presse (Berlin Free Press).
-Most was a dedicated advocate of revolutionary socialism, sharing the views expressed by Wilhelm Liebknecht in an 1869 speech that "Socialism cannot be realized within the present state.
+Most engaged himself as editor of socialist newspapers in Chemnitz and Vienna, both were suppressed by the authorities, he also worked as editor of the Berliner Freie Presse (Berlin Free Press).
+He was a dedicated advocate of revolutionary socialism, sharing the views expressed by Wilhelm Liebknecht in an 1869 speech where he had said; "Socialism cannot be realized within the present state.
 Socialism must overturn the present state."

-In 1873, Most wrote a summary of Karl Marx's Das Kapital.
+In 1873, he wrote a summary of Marx's Das Kapital.
 At Liebknecht's request, Marx and Friedrich Engels made some corrections to Most's text for a second edition published in 1876, despite the fact that the pair did not believe the pamphlet represented a satisfactory summary of Marx's work.

-In the 1874 German federal election, Most was elected for the Chemnitz Reichstag constituency as a Social Democratic Workers' Party of Germany deputy in the Reichstag of the German Empire, in which he served until 1878.

-Most was repeatedly arrested for his attacks on patriotism and conventional religion and ethics, and for his gospel of terrorism, preached in prose and in many songs such as those in his Proletarier-Liederbuch (Proletarian Songbook).
+In the 1874 German federal election, Most was elected to represent the Chemnitz constituency as a Social Democratic Workers' Party of Germany deputy in the Reichstag, in which he served until 1878.
+He was repeatedly arrested for his verbal attacks on patriotism, religion, ethics and for his gospel of terrorism, preached in prose and in many songs such as those in his Proletarier-Liederbuch (Proletarian Songbook).
 Some of his experiences in prison were recounted in the 1876 work, Die Bastille am Plötzensee: Blätter aus meinem Gefängniss-Tagebuch (The Bastille on Plötzensee: Pages from my Prison Diary).

-After advocating violent action, including the use of explosive bombs, as a mechanism to bring about revolutionary change, Most was forced into exile by the government.
-He went to France but was forced to leave at the end of 1878, settling in London.
-There he founded his own newspaper, Freiheit (Freedom), with the first issue coming off the press dated January 4, 1879.
-Convinced by his own experience of the futility of parliamentary action, Most began to espouse the doctrine of anarchism, which led to his expulsion from the German Social Democratic Party in 1880.

-In June 1881, Most expressed his delight in the pages of the Freiheit over the assassination of Alexander II of Russia and advocated its emulation; for this Most was imprisoned by British authorities for a year and a half.
+After advocating violent action, including the use of explosives, as a mechanism to bring about revolutionary change, Most was forced into exile by the government.
+He first traveled to France but was forced to leave at the end of 1878, settling in London instead.
+There he founded his own newspaper, Freiheit (Freedom), with the first issue coming off the press on January 4, 1879.
+Convinced by his own experiences of the futility of parliamentary action, he began to espouse the doctrine of anarchism, which led to his expulsion from the German Social Democratic Party in 1880.
+In March 1881, he expressed his delight in the pages of Freiheit over the assassination of Tsar Alexander II of Russia and advocated its emulation; for this he was imprisoned by British authorities for a year and a half.